monadoy/monad-booking/readme.md

 ```sh
 pio run -t uploadfs && pio run -t upload
 ```
-This should work most of the time, but sometimes `--upload-port` switch is necessary if PIO can't find the correct port automatically.
+This should work most of the time, but sometimes the `--upload-port` option is necessary if PIO can't find the correct port automatically.

 ### Device Setup
 When booting for the first time, the device will go to **setup mode**.
 It opens a WIFI access point where you can connect in order to set up the device.
 Note that you will lose internet access when connecting to the access point, so take note of your calendar ID beforehand.